erico-tech-world/gen-coach-ai/DOCUMENTATION.md

 - **Progress Tracking**: Visual indicators show current position
 - **Live Subtitles**: Real-time caption display
 - **Session Persistence**: Resume from where you left off
+- **Resilient Fallbacks**: If all server TTS providers are unavailable or rate-limited, narration automatically switches to safe, local browser speech synthesis to ensure continuous playback.

 ##### Real-time Voice Chat
 - **Voice Input**: Speak naturally to the AI assistant